 After removing each piece, place it carefully into the paper grocery bag.
 Remember, these are covered with lots of sharp edges so watch out!

-Total aside – A few of the tack strips I removed were actually attached with roofing nails.
+Total aside – A few of the tack strips were attached with roofing nails.
 WHAT?
 WHY?
 They were definitely a lot harder to remove!
 I hope you won’t have to deal with this on your project!

 Step 4 – Removing the staples.